 A number of English garden tour companies run garden tours which include a visit to Giverny.
 But travel from Paris to Giverny is easy for the independent traveller.
 See the maps at Maporama or MapQuest or Map24.

-over 3 years by Judi 5 / 5I'm at last going to see Monet's garden, about the middle of June 2011, can anyone tell me is this a good time to visit, or should I put it off till another time.
+almost 4 years by Judi 5 / 5I'm at last going to see Monet's garden, about the middle of June 2011, can anyone tell me is this a good time to visit, or should I put it off till another time.
 I'm coming from Australia.

 almost 4 years by Lyn 5 / 5I'm a partly disabled lady wanting to visit Giverny (from Cornwall) & seeking a tour with the easiest access from Cornwall.
 Getting to Dover is a nightmare in terms of travelling & time, so can anyone suggest an easier route?